tvardy/intercourse-api/README.md

 This repo was an excercise... an excercise of:

-- using TypeScript in real life project...
+- using TypeScript for the first time in my own BE project...
 - trying to write a code that might be re-usable between `Express`, `Polka` and `Koa`
 - finding funny usages for HTTP codes...